 If the sales price exceeds $300,000, no exemption from withholding is available regardless of the intended use of the property by the buyer.
 Withholding is mandatory on any sale in excess of $300,000, whether the sale results in a profit or a loss.

 The FIRPTA rules allow for a reduction of the 15% withholding rate, bringing it back to the prior 10%, if certain criteria are met.
 To meet the criteria, the sales price cannot exceed $1,000,000 and, just like for the exception to FIRPTA withholding, the buyer must intend to use the property as a residence.
-As guidance from the Internal Revenue Service is lacking at this time, our interpretation is that the term “residence” is defined in the same manner as for the exception to the withholding described above.

 If the actual tax on the transaction is significantly less than the withholding, the seller may apply for a withholding certificate from the IRS.
 This withholding certificate allows for an amount of less than 15% of the gross sales price to be withheld from the closing proceeds.
 Let’s take the example where a property is being sold for $500,000, but the seller had previously purchased the property for $600,000.
 The seller will incur a loss on the sale and, therefore, no tax will be payable on the transaction.
 The seller is still subject to a withholding of $75,000 on the sale.
 The seller may submit an application to the IRS showing evidence that the transaction will result in a loss.
 This application must be submitted to the IRS no later than the date of closing.
 Otherwise, the 15% will have to be sent to the IRS no later than 20 days after closing.
 Once the application has been submitted, it generally takes the IRS 90 days to issue the withholding certificate.
 The withholding certificate will state that withholding on the sale has been reduced to zero.
 Therefore, closing can take place without withholding.